 A recently revived ‘La Fee Verte’ saw Tom leave Serge to it for the entirety of the track.
 It was a breath of fresh air against the otherwise predictable setlist crammed full of just their hits among new tracks.
 A smaller setlist of just 17 tracks, but enough to prove that Kasabian can write a banger and a hugely dynamic live track when needed, ‘Underdog’, ‘Eez-Eh’, ‘Vlad The Impaler’ and ‘Empire’ just to name a few.
 It was a less energetic set throughout with less of Serge jumping around, but at least Tom’s charismatic, swagger-filled performance was still pretty much on point.

 Another thing I missed from Kasabian’s live set was their four-piece orchestra/choir’s that they had across their last tour.
 I thought this was a classy addition which gave a unique edge to their live performances and brought tracks with string sections to life.
 Quite a few fell flat without it, but there was an impressive effort to replicate it in ‘Stevie’.

 Also, does Fire really work as a closing track?
-Personally, I didn’t think so, even if people were still singing LSF down the street afterwards… While I’m also thinking about LSF though, it took me a minute or two to recognise it without the intro cover of Praise You on the beginning!
+Personally, I didn’t think so, even if people were still singing LSF down the street afterwards… While I’m also thinking about LSF though, it took me a minute to recognise it without the intro cover of Praise You on the beginning!

 As good as it was to see Kasabian live again, it was average at best for them and if anything the least impressive out of the five times I’ve seen them.
 For a band of their calibre, for the price of the ticket, I was (maybe wrongly) expecting more from them!
 I’d be intrigued to see them again following the album release, but everything I’ve seen so far isn’t exactly extraordinary.